 The School of Communication Studies expects its graduates to develop a specialist’s depth in the study of human communication as well as a generalist’s perspective.
 All students complete a common set of core courses and then proceed to take specialized courses relevant to their professional objectives.

-The School offers the Ph.D. degree with primary areas of study in rhetoric and public culture, health communication, and relating and organizing.
+The School offers the Ph.D. degree with primary areas of study in health communication, interpersonal and organizational communication, and rhetoric and culture.
 Students select their primary and related areas of study in consultation with their program of study committee and with permission of the School’s graduate committee.
 Admission to graduate study is granted on the basis of a match between the student’s academic goals and the School’s primary areas of study, recommendations of those familiar with the student’s academic and other work, undergraduate and graduate grade-point average and class standing, scores on the Graduate Record Examination, submitted writing sample, and experiential and other informal learning experiences.
 International students from non-English speaking countries are required to submit a TOEFL score.

 To be admitted unconditionally, you must have received a bachelor’s and a master’s degree or completed equivalent work (as approved by the University) at an accredited institution.